 About Sarah Bearden, D.N.Med., M.S., CN

-My name is Sarah Bearden and I am a Nutritionist, Aromatherapist, Herbalist and a Gourmet Whole Foods Chef.
+My name is Sarah Bearden and I am a Nutritionist, Aromatherapist, Herbalist and a Natural Foods Chef.
 I have been in practice in the field of Holistic Health since 1996.

 Why I Became a Holistic Health Practitioner and Educator